Red Wing makes real-life version of Mario's boots for movie release

-Stitch by stich, Red Wing Shoes brought a piece of Nintendo's famous pixelated plumber to reality.
+Stitch by stitch, Red Wing Shoes brought a piece of Nintendo's famous pixelated plumber to reality.

 Though handmade by the company based in Red Wing, anyone who wants to see the one-of-a-kind prototype will have to travel to Nintendo's flagship store in New York City,where the shoes will be on display through April at Rockefeller Center.

 The company best known for its work boots created Mario's iconic bulbous brown shoes from seasoned leather in anticipation of the "Super Mario Bros.
-Movie" The boots have a mushroom-based, mycelium heel pad — to provide a power-up to help Mario on his travels.
+Movie."
+They have a mushroom-based, mycelium heel pad — to provide a power-up to help Mario on his travels.
 They even have slip-resistant treads.

 The computer-animated movie will be out in theaters April 5.